kyriakidisdimitrios/OpenMP-cpp/README.md

 ## Introduction
 This project demonstrates the usage of OpenMP in C++ for parallel programming.

+## CPP files
+.cpp files have names like test1, test2 etc. I have the code annotated on file.
+Use ctrl+A, ctrl+/ to select all and add/remove comment

 ## Requirements
 - CLion IDE
 - CMake